fourieraudio/docs/manual/transform.client/system/performance.md

 processing.

 :::
 ## Audio Renderer Info

 Below the whole-system information, information about the performance of each Audio Renderer in the system is displayed.
-A summary table shows the uptime of each Audio Renderer in the session, followed by detailed statistics for each renderer, mainly useful for support:
+A summary table shows the **uptime** of each Audio Renderer in the session, followed by detailed statistics for each renderer, mainly useful for support:

 * **Engine Time**: The amount of time, per period, spent on internal engine audio processing tasks.
 * **Period Time**: The inter-period time as measured from the Dante network.
 * **Engine Xruns**: The count of occasions where time-skew was detected.
-* **DSP Overruns**: The count of occasions where the requested audio processing took longer than the amount of time available (i.e. a DSP core was overloaded).